diogogithub/gnu-social-activitypub-plugin/README.md

-# ActivityPub GNU/Social Plugin
+# ActivityPub GNU social Plugin

-Warning: This is still a work in progress, not every ActivityPub property is fully implemented yet.

-The stable codebase is on the [dev branch](https://notabug.org/diogo/gnu-social-activitypub-plugin/src/dev)

-The documentation is available at [https://notabug.org/diogo/gnu-social-activitypub-plugin-doc](https://notabug.org/diogo/gnu-social-activitypub-plugin-doc)
+This plugin development was moved to [https://notabug.org/diogo/gnu-social/src/activitypub/plugins/ActivityPub](https://notabug.org/diogo/gnu-social/src/activitypub/plugins/ActivityPub)

+This repository is just an archive of the initial work.